NOTICE OF PRIVACY PRACTICES

 Right to Request Restrictions: You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit and may do so by submitting your request in writing to 11512 Lake Mead Avenue, Ste 531, Jacksonville, FL 32256 and 904.419.2054.

 You may complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
-You may file a complaint in writing to 11512 Lake Mead Avenue, Ste 531, Jacksonville, FL 32256, of your complaint at our office and main telephone number.
+You may file a complaint in writing to our office at 11512 Lake Mead Avenue, Ste 531, Jacksonville, FL 32256.

 We will not retaliate against you for filing a complaint.